MateuszPuto/chessengine/README.md

 # Logs
 - Layerwise training of autoencoder from 700 loss (0.68 pawn diff per repr. square) to 23 loss (~0.02).
 This should ideally be imporved by one order of magnitude.
 The pieces at the rim of the board are decoded the worst.
 Maybe padding is necessary.
+- We trained the autoencoder again using layerwise training, followed by whole model retraining.
+The padding parameter was added to the model.
+We got around 6.5x improvement on our previous attempt resulting in loss of around 3.5 (~0.0035).
+The model seems to perform rather well, although it still makes mistakes.